mjfrigaard/sharing-your-work/manuscript/chapter2.md

 > *When opened in a text editor, plain text files display computer and human-readable content*.

 And here is the most crucial distinction--**human-readable vs. computer-readable**.
 I'll be sure to point out which files are binary and which are plain text as we go through the example, but generally speaking, a plain text file can be opened using a text editor.
 Examples of text editors include [Atom](https://atom.io/), [Sublime Text](https://www.sublimetext.com/), and [Notepad++](https://notepad-plus-plus.org/)

-### Why would I change what I'm doing if it works?

-We get it--change is difficult, and if you have a working ecosystem of software that keeps you productive, don't abandon it.
-However, you should be aware of these technologies and recognize that people using them will be adapting *their* workflows to collaborate with you.

-The problems with the copy+paste (Word, SPSS, Stata, Excel, etc.) workflow have been discussed elsewhere (see [Baumer et al.](https://arxiv.org/abs/1402.1894) for an in-depth summary), but we will briefly summarize,

-1. It's not reproducible
-2. It's not logical or necessarily honest to separate computation from the analysis or presentation
-4. It's error prone

 ### Markdown & Rmarkdown